GlacioHack/xdem/doc/source/coregistration.md

 # Coregistration

-xDEM implements a wide range of **coregistration algorithms and pipelines for 3-dimensional alignment** from the peer-reviewed literature often tailored specifically to elevation data.
+xDEM implements a wide range of **coregistration algorithms and pipelines for 3-dimensional alignment** from the peer-reviewed literature often tailored specifically to elevation data, aiming at correcting systematic elevation errors.

 Two categories of alignment are generally differentiated: **3D affine transformations** described below, and other alignments that possibly rely on external variables described in {ref}`biascorr`.